What to do if you're having trouble letting go

 • Eloisa Eat, sleep, repeat.

-Now, often someone will feel a million bucks when a relationship ends – and that’s ok.
-But when a breakup is hurting the consensus seems to be: Get out there, try new things, and know that it will get easier with time
+But when a breakup is hurting the consensus seems to be: get out there, try new things, and know that it will get easier with time

 If you need more information on dealing with relationship breakups, visit Headspace.